milorad-co/mica/README.md

 A very bad art program, but still better than [DuckDood's readST](https://github.com/DuckDood/readST).<br>
 GUMP is a... "minimalist" art program that has very few features.
 # How to Install
-The compiled stable builds of GUMP can be found on the [software page of our website](https://milorad-co.github.io/software.htm).
+The compiled stable builds of GUMP can be found on the [software page of our website](https://milorad-co.github.io/software.htm), but can also be installed in the following ways:<br>
+Windows: Run the command `Invoke-WebRequest -Uri "https://milorad-co.github.io/Downloads/GUMP.zip" -OutFile "$env:UserProfile\Downloads\GUMP.zip"` in Windows PowerShell.<br>
+Linux: In your terminal, run the command `wget "https://milorad-co.github.io/Downloads/GUMP.tar.gz"`
 # Known Issues
 The Linux version is slightly outdated.
 This will be fixed in the next patch.
 # Patches [Stable]